 Investors seem to tolerate been unhappy with their property manager and hope that the situation will improve.
-Rarely does the situation improve and it’s best to change agents if things don’t improve and find a new property manager before you start spending a lot of time and effort overseeing the situation.
+Rarely does the situation improve and it’s best to for a landlord to change real estate agents if things don’t improve and find a new property management company / rent manager, before you start spending a lot of time and effort overseeing the situation.

 The main reasons investors are not happy with their property manager;